 Tenants should be a central part of any changes to the private rented sector, yet their voices are often absent and excluded from meaningful debate.
 In response, the Nationwide Foundation’s funding for tenants’ voice is supporting private rented sector tenants by giving them a stronger voice in the debates on their personal housing issues or in housing matters in their local area.

 Tenants will have a stronger voice in the debates on the private rented sector and housing.

 Citizens’ Advice is recruiting a panel of private rented sector tenants across England who are being surveyed and interviewed quarterly.
-By combining the information and stories from the panel with the case records from the 60,000 people the organisation helps with private rented sector problems each year, Citizens Advice is using this project to promote the stories and voices of private rented sector tenants to influence policy decisions and achieve positive change for private renters’ rights.Back to current funding
+By combining the information and stories from the panel with the case records from the 60,000 people Citizens Advice helps with private rented sector problems each year, they will promote the stories and voices of private rented sector tenants to influence policy decisions and achieve positive change for private renters’ rights.Back to funding 2016–present